Grenfell Projects Fund

 - Receive training which will help them fulfil their roles

-In the coming weeks we will be launching the second round of the Grenfell Projects Fund with a pre-qualification stage to help those residents interested in applying for funding ahead of the main application stage in November.
+We have now launched the second round of the Grenfell Projects Fund with a pre-qualification stage to help those residents interested in applying for funding ahead of the main application stage in November.
+Deadline for this stage is 20 October 2021.

 Applicants who are successful at this pre-qualification stage will be invited to apply at the main application stage.